Looking for an expert guide on emerald cut diamonds?

 If you are buying in person, make sure you see your stone under the light.
 If you are buying online, make sure you are looking at a 360 image from James Allen or even a 360 video from Whiteflash.

 Clarity is the next important diamond grade to look at when it comes to emerald shaped diamonds.
 Because emerald cut diamonds reveal more surface area than round brilliant cuts or princess cut stones, there is more visibility.
 The step-cut design creates the hall of mirrors effect, so blemishes or inclusions are very easy to see.

 You don't want an emerald cut diamond with a clarity grade lower than VS2.
 Not all VS2 diamonds are eye-clean, so make sure to check for any black inclusions or blemishes for the diamond you select.

 Now, you don't want to go overboard with the high clarity grades either.
 For instance, a VVS2 or a VVS1 clarity grade isn't necessary for an emerald cut diamond.
+If you take a look at any vvs diamonds for sale you'll see that the price is considerably higher than vs diamonds.
 A flawless diamond is expensive and unneeded.

 You'll just wind up paying more for the same inclusion visibility as you might for a VS1.
 In fact, I wouldn't choose a clarity grade higher than a VS1 for emerald cut diamonds.

 Emerald cut diamonds reveal the color of the diamond pretty well due to the large surface area.
 This means that if you choose too low of a color grade, your beautiful emerald cut diamond engagement ring might look a bit yellow.